analogdevicesinc/ai8x-training/README.md

 # ADI MAX78000/MAX78002 Model Training and Synthesis

-June 25, 2024
+July 2, 2024

-**Note: This branch is compatible with PyTorch 1.8.
-Please go to the “pytorch-2” branch for PyTorch 2.3 compatibility.**
+**Note: This archived branch is compatible with PyTorch 1.8.
+Please go to the “develop” branch for PyTorch 2 compatibility.**

 ADI’s MAX78000/MAX78002 project is comprised of five repositories: